 Cost Accordion Closed

-Participants are responsible for other incidental expenses (transportation from home to /from the program, extra spending money, etc.).
-Be sure to reference the Housing & Residence Life What to Bring List.
+Participants are responsible for other incidental expenses (transportation from home to /from NAU Flagstaff campus, extra spending money, etc.).

 Ready to Confirm Your Spot?
 Accordion Closed

 Confirm you are eligible:

 - Alaska Native, First Nation, Native American, Native Hawaiian, and all people who identify as Indigenous

 - First-year, full-time students enrolled for the fall 2020 term at the NAU Flagstaff campus

 - Must have a 2.86 or higher unweighted high school core GPA